-The Community Perinatal Mental Health Service Team welcomes referrals across the NHS Lothian area for women in the perinatal period (from pre-conceptual advice, until the baby’s 1st birthday).
+The Community Perinatal Mental Health Team (CPMHT) welcomes referrals across the NHS Lothian area for women in the perinatal period (from pre-conceptual advice, until the baby’s 1st birthday).
 Direct referrals are accepted from any health professional.
+The service is based at St John’s hospital, Livingston, and provides outreach across the City of Edinburgh, East Lothian, Midlothian and West Lothian.
+These outreach services include clinics at a variety of locations.

-Please note that the team can only accept referrals for women who are, or will be, the primary carer for the baby.
+Please note that the team can only accept referrals for women / birthing parent who are, or will be, the primary carer for the baby.

-The Lothian CPNMHS consists of perinatal psychiatrists (Dr Gleadow Ware, Dr Argent, Dr Coyle), Team Leader (Joanne Paterson) Community Psychiatric Nurses (designated nurses covering specific Lothian regions), Nursery Nurses, a Perinatal Social Worker and Occupational Therapy.
+The Lothian CPMHT consists of Consultant Psychiatrists, a Nurse Consultant, Team Leader, Community Psychiatric Nurses (designated nurses covering specific Lothian regions), Nursery Nurses, Consultant and Clinical Psychologist, a Perinatal Social Worker, Parent Infant Therapist, Junior Doctors, Occupational Therapy, Specialist Midwife and Specialist Pharmacist.

 Urgent Perinatal Mental Health Advice

-The Lothian Perinatal Community Mental Health Service does not currently provide an emergency assessment service.
-If that is needed, please use existing local urgent referral pathways such as MHAS (see Emergencies Mental Health (Adult)) or self-presentation at A&E for assessment.
-However, the PNMHS is happy to receive onwards referrals from existing crisis services and to offer joint assessment where possible.
+The service does not currently provide an emergency assessment service.
+If that is needed, please use existing local urgent mental health referral pathways, or self-presentation at A&E for assessment.
+However, the CPMHT is happy to receive onwards referrals from existing mental health crisis services (eg MHAS, ACAS and IHTT), and to offer joint assessment where possible.

 Services provided include:

-- Pre-conceptual counselling for patients with significant psychiatric illness and/or complex medication regimes (e.g. history of bipolar affective disorder)
+- Pre-conception counselling for patients with significant psychiatric illness and/or complex medication regimes (e.g. history of bipolar affective disorder)

 - Mental health assessment and management during pregnancy and the postpartum period (moderate-severe illness)